oppia/oppia-web-developer-docs/SWESkills-2018.md

 ***
 ### Project 10: Translation tab accessibility and analytics

-**Aim**: The aim of this project is to make the new translation tab more accessible and make easier to use and at the same time record the use case.
+**Aim**: Oppia has introduced a new translation tab for exploration translators last month, this was made to ease the process of translating an exploration, currently the translation tab is in working condition but it lacks accessibility feature and now as the translation tab is released and the community is aware about this new translation tab it would be great to make it more accessible and analyze the use case of translation tab.
+The aim of this project is to make the new translation tab more accessible and make easier to use in translation process.

 **Team**: Audio translations (mentor: **@DubeySandeep**)